+the land shown on the accompanying subdivision as shabove, and that the signing of the above certificate is the

+In witness whereof I have hereunto set my hand and af fixed my official seal the day of

+Notary Public

+I do hereby certify that I have surveyed the area and preplat is correct. repared the plat shown hereon and that said

+Registered Surveyor Number

+Approved this day of,

 Carroll County Engineer

-Approved this,,
+Approved this,,, .

 Carroll County Health Department

-Approved this,,,,
+Approved this day of,, .

-According to adopted motion of the Carroll County Regi onal Planning Commission dated
+According to adopted motion of the Carroll County Re egional Planning Commission dated

 Chairman Carroll County Regional Planning Commission Planning Director

-Approved this,,
+Approved this day of,

-(Approval of this plat for recording does not constitute an a road, street, or other public land dedicated on this plat, Sect
+(Approval of this plat for recording does not constitute as road, street, or other public land dedicated on this plat, So

 Carroll County Commissioners

 Transferred this day of,

-Recorded Number Carroll County Auditor
+Carroll County Auditor

+Recorded Number

-Filed for record this day of, atM.
+Filed for record this day of , at a.m./p.m.

-Recorded this day of,, , in Plat File Folder
+Recorded this day of Pocket ,, in Plat File Fold der

 Carroll County Recorder

-SECTION IX

-DEDICATED PRIVATE DRIVE (DPD) SUBDIVISIONS
+SECTION IX DEDICATED PRIVATE DRIVE (DPD) SUBDIVISIONS

-9.1 Purpose and Intent:
+9.1 Purpose and Intent: William V

-9.1.01 Intent: The use of the Dedicated Private Drive is NOT to circumvent the Carroll County Major Subdivision Regulations.
-A DPD may be used as an alternative to pipe stem lots.
-Dedicated Private Drives shall not be used to avoid the construction of a major subdivision or the construction of public roads.
+9.1.01 Intent: The use of the Dedicated Private County Major Subdivision Regulations.
+A Destern lots.
+Dedicated Private Drives shall not subdivision or the construction of public roads.
+PD may be used as an alternative be used to avoid the construction to pipe

-9.1.02 Use: DPDs may be used to provide frontage access to tracts of land that the RPC determines do not lend themselves either alone or in conjunction with adjacent property to be further subdivided or in instances rendering it not feasible to construct a public street by reason of conditions, including without limitation: unique parcel shape, severely constrained topography, drive access, permitting regulations, limited public road frontage and other mitigating circumstances.
+9.1.02 Use: DPDs may be used to provide fr determines do not lend themselves either alor to be further subdivided or in instances rendestreet by reason of conditions, including with constrained topography, drive access, permit ne or in conjunction with adjacen ring it not feasible to construct a out limitation: unique parcel shap t property public pe, severely

+and other mitigating circumstances.

-9.1.03 Dedicated Private Drives; Drives may only be allowed when the RPC has determined that conditions exist on or around the site which will be better served through its use rather than individual points of access.
+9.1.03 Dedicated Private Drives ; Drives may only be allowed when the RPC has determined that conditions exist on or around the site which will be better served through

+its use rather than individual points of access

 9.2 Comprehensive Plan Policies:

-The creation of dedicated private drive subdivisions in Carroll County under the Subdivision regulations shall be consistent with the Carroll County Comprehensive Plan.
+The creation of dedicated private drive subdi- Subdivision regulations shall be consistent w and the second of the second o

 9.3 Applicability: